coldbox-modules/cbguard/README.md

 1. `authorizationOverrideEvent` (Default: same as `authenticationOverrideEvent`)

+This is the event that is executed when the user is logged in and is attempting to execute a secured action but does not have the requisite permissions.

+1. `authenticationAjaxOverrideEvent` (Default: `Main.onAuthenticationFailure`)

 This is the event that is executed when the user is not logged in and is attempting to execute a secured action via ajax (`event.isAjax()`), whether or not that handler or action has permissions.
 By default, this will execute the same action that is configured for `authenticationOverrideEvent`.

-1. `authenticationAjaxOverrideEvent` (Default: `Main.onAuthenticationFailure`)

-This is the event that is executed when the user is logged in and is attempting to execute a secured action but does not have the requisite permissions.

-1. `authenticationAjaxOverrideEvent` (Default: `Main.onAuthenticationFailure`)
+1. `authorizationAjaxOverrideEvent` (Default: same as `authorizationOverrideEvent`)

 This is the event that is executed when the user is logged in and is attempting to execute a secured action via ajax (`event.isAjax()`) but does not have the requisite permissions.
 By default, this will execute the same action that is configured for `authorizationOverrideEvent`.